 You are ultimately paying for the commission as you are the one purchasing the house right?
 Therefore, do not let your agent friend pretend that you’re just doing him a small favor that doesn’t cost you anything.

 Nothing could be further from the truth.
-By choosing your friend as your buyer’s agent, you’re handing him 3% of your purchase price in commission!
-In NYC where the average apartment sells for $2 million, that’s a $60,000 payout for your friend!
+By choosing your friend as your buyer’s agent, you’re handing her or him 3% of the purchase price in commission!
+In NYC where the average apartment sells for $2 million, that’s a $60,000 payout for your friend who most likely isn’t offering you a buyer agent commission rebate.

 Absolutely not.
 Common first time home mistakes to avoid in NYC include blindly assuming that the square footage advertised is correct.
 The sad truth is, square footage is often exaggerated even for condo apartments which are much easier to fact check than co-op apartments where the square footage is usually a mystery.